 Heterosexual / straight

-Refers to a man who has an emotional, romantic and/or sexual orientation towards women or to a woman who has an emotional, romantic and/or sexual orientation towards men.
+Refers to a man who has a romantic and/or sexual orientation towards women or to a woman who has a romantic and/or sexual orientation towards men.

-This might be considered a more medical term used to describe someone who has an emotional romantic and/or sexual orientation towards someone of the same gender.
+This might be considered a more medical term used to describe someone who has a romantic and/or sexual orientation towards someone of the same gender.
 The term ‘gay’ is now more generally used.

 The fear or dislike of someone, based on prejudice or negative attitudes, beliefs or views about lesbian, gay or bi people.
 Homophobic bullying may be targeted at people who are, or who are perceived to be, lesbian, gay or bi.